kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 the offset x and offset y, along with the list of active views.
-Since we've got a thing for a direction on x and y, and a thing for an offset on x and y, we'll make `dx` and `dy` be `dir_x` and `dir_y`, so that it's clearer (since `dx` would usually "delta x" on its own).
+Since we've got a thing for a direction on x and y, and a thing for an offset on x and y, we'll make `dx` and `dy` be `dir_x` and `dir_y`, so that it's clearer (since `dx` would usually mean "delta x" on its own, which would be direction and offset in a single value).
 So it has an outline like this:

 ```rust
 fn visit_coord<VB, VE>(